What are drones?

-Other factors that can potentially affect this include weather, battery life, and the transmission/signal power between the receiver and controller, among others.
+Other factors that can potentially affect the range include weather, battery life, and the transmission/signal power between the receiver and controller, among others.
 For the more affordable recreational and racing drones, the range is generally short (100-200 meters) while the larger and more expensive aerial (2 km) and long-distance drones (10 km) have a substantial range.

 Drones generally need to be controlled by a drone pilot via a remote controller or RC (Radio Control) transmitter.
 These controllers tend to take the form of those you would see operating RC toys.
 The controllers allow the drone pilot to operate the UAV remotely and can come in variable shapes and sizes.
 In addition, they may come with or without LCD screens, and even smartphone and tablets can be mounted.
-Different transmitters can also have varying features, some of which can be programmed and customized.

 Lastly, in addition to checking a variety of other technical specifications, the drone pilot should ensure the controller is comfortable to use and ergonomic, with the buttons and control knobs easy to operate within their hands.

 Different kinds of drone controllers.

 Sources: DJI, Walkera, SwellPro, Yuneec

 A drone’s maximum speed depends on various factors, including the drone’s weight, dimensions, and motor power, as well as weather conditions.

 Large professional drones and camera drones tend to reach speeds of 30-50 mph.
 These drones also tend to manage flights much better in poor weather conditions and have a long flying time and range.